 Voice

 In the following question, a sentence has been given in Active/Passive Voice.
 Out of the four/five alternatives suggested, select the one which best expresses the same sentence in Passive/Active Voice.
-A lion may be helped even by a little mouse.
+We hope that we shall win the match.

 ANSWER DOWNLOAD EXAMIANS APP